All About Vitamin D

 • Insufficient: 20-30 ng/ml

-• Normal: > 30 ng/ml — recommended to maintain 30-40 ng/ml; medical professionals recommend to err on the higher side
+• Normal Vitamin D level: > 30 ng/ml — recommended to maintain 30-40 ng/ml; your doctor will normally recommend to err on the higher side for both males and females.

 What is Vitamin D?

-Once ready, it stores in the liver–almost like water in a camel’s hump–until the time it releases into the kidneys.
-This release gives the final active form that circulates in our blood.
+This precursor to Vitamin D is stored in the liver—the way water is stored in a camel’s hump.
+Then it is released into the kidneys in the final active form that circulates in the blood.

 blog-post-10

-Despite abundant sunlight, a large population is Vitamin D deficient.
-That is because people proactively try to avoid exposure to sun.
+Despite abundant sunlight, a large population has low Vitamin D. That is because people proactively avoid exposure to sun.
+Vitamin D levels in females might even be lower as they often avoid sunlight due to cultural and aesthetic reasons.

-• D3 (chole-calciferol) – this form is naturally produced by the body.
-It is rarely toxic as higher levels (>20 kIU) are removed by the body.
+• Vitamin D3 or cholecalciferol – this form is naturally produced by the body.
+It is rarely toxic, because higher levels (>20 kIU) are removed by the body.
 Cholecalciferol is the most common type available in supplements.

-• D2 (ergo-calciferol) – this form is produced in plants and fungi but not in humans.
-Most prescriptions contain D2.
-However, ergocalciferol is half as effective as D3.
+• Vitamin D2 or ergocalciferol – this form is produced in plants and fungi but not in humans, therefore vegan Vitamin D. Prescription medications of Vit D2, e.g., for treating parathyroid are called calciferol.
+However, ergocalciferol is half as effective as Vit D3 and you may need to take twice of Vit D2 when replaced with Vit D3.

-Vit D is necessary for absorption of calcium and phosphorus in the body.
-Deficiency can have serious health impact in:
+Because of its role in absorption of calcium and phosphorus in the body, low Vitamin D can cause serious health issues.
+For example, in:

 • Children: Rickets (weak, improper formation of bones).